 - 1. Members may identify ten breeding ewes per class and are permitted to bring two breeding ewes per class to the fair.
 Breeding ewes are officially in the fair after the ewes have passed vet check. - 2.
 A lamb shown in the breeding classes cannot be shown in any market classes. - 3.
 Registration papers (for purebreds) and ear tattoos or tags will be checked by the superintendent. - 4.
 All purebred sheep must have breed association ID in ear. - 5.
+Breeding ewes may use Scrapie tag as official form of ID, - 6.
 FFA or 4-H Club Progeny Pen of Five Ewes: Each club may have just one entry. - a.
 A Progeny Pen consists of five ewes: lambs or yearlings, purebred or commercial, or a combination of both. - b.
 Each pen must be owned by at least three exhibitors - c.
 All ewes must be shown in their specific classes as well. - d.
 Breeding stock only- no market stock.